dendronhq/dendron-site/vault/dendron.release.2021-06-14.md

 Dendron 0.46 has sprouted  🌱

 ### Highlights
-- Graph viev now supports schema graph
-	- Filter between a link graph and a hierarchy graph.
+- Graph view now supports schema graph and filtering between a link graph and a hierarchy graph.
+- Easier block referencing by supporting block anchors in the existing `Copy Note Link`, `Copy Note Reference` and `Copy Note URL` commands.
+- Note identifier switched to NanoID (makes URLs shorter)
+- Rename and refactor no longer format notes
+- Random note command - helps review notes you may have lost track of over time.
+- Telemetry respects vscode preferences

 ### Docs

 Our documentation changes a lot week by week.
 Below is a highlight of some updates from the past week.